Benchmarks

 Overview

-HealthBench is an OpenAI evaluation suite designed to assess language models on realistic healthcare scenarios, including clinical decision support, documentation, administrative workflows, and patient communication.
-It uses clinician-authored rubrics and task-specific prompts to evaluate accuracy, safety, and communication quality.
-HealthBench complements domain-specific benchmarks such as MedHELM by providing a standardized, safety-conscious health evaluations across diverse task types.
+HealthBench is an OpenAI evaluation suite designed to assess language models on realistic health conversations between a model and an individual user or healthcare professional.
+It uses physician-authored, conversation-specific rubrics to evaluate behaviors such as accuracy, instruction following, communication quality, and safety.
+HealthBench complements domain-specific benchmarks such as MedHELM by providing standardized, safety-conscious health evaluations across diverse task types.

 Dataset Specification